W1LDN16H7/W1LDN16H7/README.md

 ### 🌱 **What I'm Learning Right Now**
+- 🤖 **AI/ML Integration** - Learning how to implement practical AI features in real applications and exploring LLMs and architecture and usage.
+- 🤖 **Prompt Engineering** - Learning how to implement and craft better LLMs prompts for better results and desired outputs.
+- 🌐 **AI powered web apps:** - Full stack web applications using modern technologies and integrating llms using langchain and providing a better results .
 - 📱 **Advanced Android Development** - Exploring Jetpack Compose and modern architecture patterns
-- 🤖 **AI/ML Integration** - Learning how to implement practical AI features in real applications
-- ☁️ **Cloud Technologies** - Understanding deployment, scaling, and cloud infrastructure
-- 🏗️ **DevOps Practices** - CI/CD pipelines, automation, and infrastructure as code

 ## 🤝 Let's Connect & Collaborate